soubintest/streamlit-book-app/README.md

 This application allows users to add, view, update, delete, and search books in a local database.

 ## Features
--Add a new book
+- Add a new book
--View book list
+- View book list
--Update book information
+- Update book information
--Delete a book
+- Delete a book
--Search books by title
+- Search books by title
--Simple and interactive web UI
+- Simple and interactive web UI

 ## Tech Stack
--Python
+- Python
--Streamlit
+- Streamlit
--SQLite
+- SQLite
--Pandas
+- Pandas

 ## How to Run
 1 Install dependencies